quintindk/devops-voyager/README.md

 ## cloud

 There will also be a set of shell scripts that will deploy this to a Azure Kubernetes Service or [AKS](https://docs.microsoft.com/en-us/azure/aks/) cluster with a Azure Load Balancer as the ingress controller if time permits.
 This will demonstrate the power of the az cli.

-## azure-devops

-Finally, I'd like to see if I can use a personal Azure DevOps account with a CI/CD pipeline from GitHub to deploy the solution automatically to the cloud on commit to the master branch.

 ## conclusion